filipasenra/FEUP-COMP-TP2/README.md

 ## Semantic Analysis
-1. All semantic checks report errors except the variable initialization, which reports warning by default.
-When the -error flag is active, these warnings become errors.

-2. Symbol Table

 1. Variables
-* Redefinition of local variables;
+* Checks for Redefinition of local variables;
-* Redefinition of global variables;
+* Checks for Redefinition of global variables;
+* Allows for Constructor other than the default;
-* Constructor with appropriate Parameters
+* Checks for Constructor with appropriate Parameters

+2. Imports
-* Checks if the Super Class was imported
+* Checks if the Super Class was imported;
-* Checks if Default Constructor was Imported for the Super Class
+* Checks if Default Constructor was Imported for the Super Class;
+* Warning when an import is repeated

-3. Type Verification
+2. Type Verification

-* Operations between elements of the same type;
+* Operations must be between elements of the same type;
 * Doesn't allow operations between arrays;
 * Array access is only allowed to arrays;
 * Only int values to index accessing array;